sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1500 - query-group.md

         "multimodalEngine": {
           /* Selects the "context", or relevant excerpt, from the document to send as an image to the multimodal LLM.
-           If you configure "region":"automatic", then
-           include queries in the group that target text near the image to improve relevant context scoring */
+           If you configure "region":"automatic", then indicate the relevant excerpt either by including queries in the group that target text near the image,
-          "region": "automatic"
+           or by specifying the nearby text in the Chunk Scoring Text parameter */ "region": "automatic"
         },
         "queries": [
           {
             "id": "trees_present",
-            "description": "are there trees on the property. respond true or false", "type": "string"
+            "description": "are there trees on the property? respond true or false", "type": "string"
           },
           {